chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/vtdd.md

 };
 ```

-Then we build our test states.
+Now that we have a basic implementation, we can build our test states.
 Storybook makes this quick and easy.

-Create a new file called `CommentList.stories.js`, in the same directory as above (`src/components`) and add the following:
+Create a new file called `CommentList.stories.js` in `src/components` and add the following:

 ```js:title=src/components/CommentList.stories.js
 import React from 'react';